openfheorg/openfhe-development/src/pke/examples/SCHEME_SWITCHING_CAPABILITY.md

 Finally, the user should call `EvalMinSchemeSwitching` or `EvalMinSchemeSwitchingAlt` to obtain the minimum value and the argmin, and respectively, `EvalMaxSchemeSwitching` or `EvalMaxSchemeSwitchingAlt` to obtain the maximum value and the argmax.

+**Current limitations**
+- Scheme switching is currently supported only for CKKS and FHEW/TFHE.
+- Switching from CKKS to FHEW is only supported for the first consecutive slots in the CKKS ciphertext.
+- Switching to CKKS the result of an arbitrary function evaluation in FHEW is not yet supported.
+Only functions with binary outputs or small outputs with respect to the FHEW plaintext space are supported.
+- Computing the min/max via scheme switching is only implemented for vectors of size a power of two.